toponteam/TopOn-Android-Demo/README.md

 # TopOn-Android-Demo SDK for Android

-TopOn is an ad mediation platform that helps global app developers manage ad networks conveniently and maximize revenue lightly.
-Especially in China, TopOn becomes the Top #1 mediation platform.
-Until now, We have cooperated with around 400 companies.
-We have supported rich local advertising platform resources and lots of global ad platforms.
+TopOn is an ad mediation platform that helps global app developers to find a perfect fit for your monetization strategy.
+We have more than 35 million DAU, 400 million daily ad impression and 3.5 billion daily ad request.
+In China, TopOn becomes the Top #1 mediation platform.

 ## Communication